Legal Translation Services for International Litigation

 Of course this is not to say that there are not significant differences and special challenges in the trying of an international controversy.
 In fact, in a trial involving an international dispute there are often many special considerations beyond those that typically arise in litigation.
 Many of these issues concern the admission of non-US, or foreign, records and testimony, as well as the use of foreign language translators and interpreters for testimony and evidence that is presented in languages other than English.
 More so, in some cases special concerns arise from the need to prove non-US law to the court hearing the matter, while in other cases there are particular issues that arise from witness unavailability and therefore the need to introduce foreign language translations of deposition testimony instead of live interpretations of the testimony at the trial.

-To start with, let’s look at the issue of translation of documents and non-US records in an international dispute.
+To start with, let’s look at the issue of translation of documents, non-US records and discovery interrogatories in an international dispute.
 In such situations, is there a duty to translate?
 On this question, some courts have held that a producing party does not have a duty to translate documents that are regularly kept in a language other than English.
 Grundstad v.
 Ritt, 1998 U.S. Dist.
 LEXIS 5111 at 7 (N.D.
 Ill.
 1998) (the producing party is not obligated to translate foreign documents into English.
 The documents must be produced as they currently exist, and the opposing party will have to bear any cost of translation if necessary).
 In a similar case the court ruled that “defendants are not obligated to provide English translations of the documents if such translations do not exist in the documents produced to the government entities.
 Re: Toyota Motor Corp.
 Unintended Acceleration Marketing, Sales Practices, and Products Liability Litigation, 2010 U.S. Dist.
 LEXIS 62393 (C.D.
 Ca. 2010).

 The use of a foreign language interpreter at the trial is also a regular issue, as international lawsuits in US courts frequently involve testimony by witnesses who cannot speak English and may need an interpreter to translate counsel’s questions and witness’ replies.
 Both civil and criminal rules of procedure allow the court to appoint a foreign language interpreter and set reasonable compensation.
 Fed.
 R. Civ.
 P. 43(d) and Federal Rules of Criminal Procedure Rule 28.
 Interpreters are usually required where a witness does not speak English well enough to enable a jury to understand the testimony, or where a criminal defendant cannot speak English well enough to communicate with counsel and comprehend the proceedings.